FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.4_to_3.1.md

     "title": "Migrating from Transfer CFT 2.4 to 3.9", "linkTitle": "Migrating from Transfer CFT 2.4.x",
     "weight": "220"
-}This topic describes how to migrate from Transfer CFT 2.4 to version 3.9{{< TransferCFT/componentversion  >}}.
+}This topic describes how to migrate from Transfer CFT 2.4 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
 Before starting this migration procedure, review the prerequisites and information on [loading the environment](../).
-Additionally, you must have installed your new Transfer CFT{{< TransferCFT/componentshortname  >}} 3.9{{< TransferCFT/releasenumber  >}} and applied the most recent service pack.
+Additionally, you must have installed your new {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesReleaseNumber  >}} and applied the most recent service pack.

 ## Migrating the configuration